ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - Establish connections with people.
 Human connections will be critical for the success of this project.
 - Develop effective communication skills and strategies.
 Without being able to get allies in developing the project, it would be dead in the water.
   - That means being able to express clearly, succinctly, and persuasively the following (at least): _what_ this project is, _why_ it is important and achievable, and _how_ to help with it.
   - This includes both in writing and in person.
-My in-person speaking on it is particularly disastrously bad.
+Improving my in-person communication skills is especially important (my in-person speaking on this project is disastrously bad).

 ## Finances, budget, and stability
 - Finances: Develop a financial strategy and budget requirements.
 As a single, close to broke student without employment or a degree (yet), or a rich family giving me a small loan of a million dollars, I can barely support keeping the lights on for the Web site.
 (Hosting is going to expire in October, and I haven't figured out how I'm going to pay for it for the next few years.
 It's somewhere in the US$5/month range.
 The domain name registration (`futuramerlin.com`) is good through the end of 2022, at which point it will need renewal, which is about US$10/year.)